P-p-H-d/mlib/README.md

 This header needs a C23 compliant compiler or a C11 compiler providing the typeof extension (like GCC, CLANG, MSVC).

-> [!NOTE]
-> TCC is not supported yet due to some bugs in the compiler.

 This provides the same level of flexibility of the C++.
 However, there is some drawbacks of using this generic interface:

 * Error messages can be more complex,